 Considering the needs of the country, this education is of no use.
 The state of affairs is that a boy starting from the age of six, continues to study till the age of twenty or twenty-one, and for these fifteen years, he does no work or labour.
 He is incapable of standing inclemencies of weather and of doing anything, be it agriculture, carpentry, weaving or cooking.
-He has knowledge of dietetics.
 Thus he comes out of the school without any preparation for practical leaving.